 - 1. First time, full-time enrollees.
 This includes those who plan to register for 12 or more credit hours, or those who indicated intentions of full-time attendance on their new Student Information Form. - 2.
-Students registering for an overload of more than 18 credit hours for fall or spring semester, or more than a total of 9 total credit hours in any combination of summer sessions. - 3.
-Students who are classified as being on "Restricted Standing."
-See the "Academic Standings" section of this catalog for details. - 3.
-International students on F-1 Visas. - 4.
+Students registering for an overload of more than 18 credit hours for fall or spring semester, or more than a total of 9 total credit hours in any combination of summer terms. - 3.
+Students who are classified as being on "Restricted" Standing."
+See the "Academic Standings" section of this catalog for details. - 4.
+International students on F-1 Visas. - 5.
 All degree seeking students transferring coursework to Kishwaukee College from another institution.

-Students with disabilities, requiring classroom or testing accommodations should meet with the Disability Services Staff in A1317 or call 815-825-2086 ext.
-4290.
-Access for patrons who are deaf or hard of hearing can be obtained by calling 815-825-9106 (TTY).
+Students with disabilities, requiring classroom or testing accommodations should meet with the Disability Services Staff in A1317 or call 815-825-2086, ext.
+4290; 815-825-9106 (TTY).